 A Quick Guide to Sky Garden’s Restaurants and Bars

-Sitting 37 floors above the chaos that is London, Sky Garden’s signature restaurant Fenchuch serves contemporary cuisine that’s bursting with fresh flavours and one hell of an eyeful of view to go with.
+Sitting 37 floors above the chaos that is London, Sky Garden’s signature restaurant Fenchuch serves contemporary cuisine that’s bursting with fresh flavours and one heck of an eyeful of view to go with.

 You can dine a la carte throughout the day but their set lunch menu is rather good value.
-If you pop in Sunday to Wednesday, you can indulge in their delicious menu for £34.50 or £39.50 for two and three courses respectively.
+You can indulge in their delicious menu for £34.50 or £39.50 for two and three courses respectively.

 Alternatively, if you’re looking to push the boat out, the restaurant’s five and eight course tasting menus are a real treat.